 We generate significant revenue from data centers located in only a few locations and a significant disruption to any single location could materially and adversely affect our operations.
-As of the date of this annual report on Form 20-F, the majority of our self-built data centers were located in close proximity to the central business districts of Shanghai, Beijing, Shenzhen, Guangzhou and Chengdu.
+As of the date of this annual report on Form 20-F, almost all of our data centers (self-developed and third-party) are located within the municipal areas of Shanghai, Beijing, Shenzhen, Guangzhou and Chengdu.
+Furthermore, several of our data centers are located on campuses or clusters in close proximity to each other in specific districts within these cities.
 The occurrence of a catastrophic event, or a prolonged disruption in any of these regions, could materially and adversely affect our operations.